tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 ```

 - `"passive"`: There will be a small window with a progress bar.
 The update will be installed without requiring any user interaction.
 Generally recommended and the default mode.
-- `"basicUI"`: There will be a basic user interface shown which requires user interaction to finish the installation.
+- `"basicUi"`: There will be a basic user interface shown which requires user interaction to finish the installation.
 - `"quiet"`: There will be no progress feedback to the user.
 With this mode the installer cannot request admin privileges by itself so it only works in user-wide installations or when your app itself already runs with admin privileges.
 Generally not recommended.

 ## Update Artifacts